scriptorron/indi_pylibcamera/README.md

 ## Running
 You can start the INDI server with `indiserver -v ./indi_pylibcamer.py` after changing to the folder where you stored `indi_pylibcamera.py`.
-When the server is running you can connect to the server from an other computer with an INDI client (for instance KStars/EKOS).
+When the server is running you can connect to the server from another computer with an INDI client (for instance KStars/EKOS).

 ## Global Configuration